-Suppose we have theory $\Gamma'$ containing the two formulas above plus the ground atom Bird(Tweety).
-As there is no evidence that Tweety is a penguin, we derive the literal $\neg Penguin(Tweety)$ by CWA.
-This falsifies the antecedent of (13), and so no evidence on CannotFly(Tweety) can be obtained from (13).
+Suppose we have a theory Γ' containing the two formulas above plus the ground atom Bird(Tweety).
+As there is no evidence that Tweety is a penguin, $\neg Penguin(Tweety)$ is derived by CWA.
+This falsifies the antecedent of (13), and so no evidence can be obtained from (13) on CannotFly(Tweety).
 In fact, no evidence on CannotFly(x) can be obtained from (12) either.
 This is because implication in stable reasoning acquires a kind of directionality.
-In particular, (12) should be read as a definition rule for Flies(x), saying that it will hold when x is a bird for which we have no evidence on CannotFly(x).
+In particular, (12) should be read as a definitional rule for Flies(x), saying that it will hold when x is a bird for which we have no evidence concerning CannotFly(x).
 As a result, we conclude $\neg CannotFly(Tweety)$ by CWA and then, Flies(Tweety) from (12).

-This simple example became a challenge for NMR approaches because a wrong predicate minimisation policy could easily lead to models where $\neg Flies(Tweety)$ was decided first and then CannotFly(Tweety) was derived by applying (12) as the classically equivalent formula:
+This simple example became a challenge for NMR approaches because a mistaken predicate minimisation policy can easily lead to models where $\neg Flies(Tweety)$ is decided first and then CannotFly(Tweety) is derived by applying (12) as the classically equivalent formula:

-$$Bird(x) \land \neg Flies(x) \to CannotFly(x)$$
+$$Bird(x) \land \neg Flies(x) \rightarrow CannotFly(x)$$

-In stable reasoning, such an equivalence does not hold.
+In stable reasoning, such an equivalence does not hold8.
 In fact, the formula above has a quite different reading from (12): it states that a bird x cannot fly if we cannot find any evidence for Flies(x).